Why You Should Schedule Your Mammogram

 The American College of Obstetricians and Gynecologists (ACOG) recommends that women aged 40 to 74 have a screening mammogram and clinical breast exam once per year.

-Because you are unique, and your risk factors and needs are different, work with your doctor on when you should be scheduling your mammogram.
+Because you are unique, and your risk factors and needs are different, work with your doctor on when to schedule your mammogram.

 Factors to Consider When Scheduling Your Mammogram